 - Spinal cord, neck, and/or back injuries

-Contact the Fitch Law Firm, LLC for Legal Assistance
+Call the Fitch Law Firm LLC for Help Today

 We are here to help.
-The Fitch Law Firm LLC and our Dayton dog bite lawyer can help you with collecting evidence, interviewing eyewitnesses, and filing a claim.
-Contact our team today at (614) 545-3930 for a free consultation.
+The Fitch Law Firm LLC’s dog bite lawyer can help you with collecting evidence, interviewing eyewitnesses, and filing a claim or lawsuit.
+Contact our team today in the Dayton office at (937) 660-4232 for a free consultation.